-There has never been a more important time to build trust, confidence and loyalty with your clients.
+There has never been a more important time to focus on building client trust, confidence and loyalty.
 Ensuring that you are capitalising on every opportunity to demonstrate your capabilities is critical, regardless of the market conditions.

 Underpinning the strength of the relationships you have built with clients and prospects is the data that provides the opportunity for you and your team to gain a deeper understanding, critical insights and ultimately, a competitive edge.
-It’s at your fingertips.
+Building client trust is at your fingertips.
 You just need to know how to access it and ensure that your team understands the value of tracking activity in your CRM.

 How can I leverage client data in Oneview?

 All metrics and ratios presented in OneView will now be client-specific across any selected timeframe.
 Clickthroughs will also take you to client-specific data and allow you to conduct a deeper review using the tools available in the tab array.

 Never has it been so easy to retrieve such comprehensive client-focused data with so little effort.
 Client-specific reporting opens up a range of opportunities for your business to leverage client data more effectively:

 - To visualise key client information at a glance, from calls through to revenue